buildbuddy-io/buildbuddy/docs/enterprise-setup.md

 -->
 # Getting Started with BuildBuddy Enterprise

-We’re here to help you get started -- if you have questions please don’t hesitate to email us at [setup@buildbuddy.io](setup@buildbuddy.io) or ping us on our [Slack channel](https://join.slack.com/t/buildbuddy/shared_invite/zt-e0cugoo1-GiHaFuzzOYBPQzl9rkUR_g).
+We’re here to help you get started - if you have questions please don’t hesitate to email us at [setup@buildbuddy.io](setup@buildbuddy.io) or ping us on our [Slack channel](https://join.slack.com/t/buildbuddy/shared_invite/zt-e0cugoo1-GiHaFuzzOYBPQzl9rkUR_g).

 ## Installation

 The BuildBuddy Enterprise app container is published to gcr.io.
-Installing on your Kubernetes cluster is easy -- just authenticate to your cluster (1gcloud container clusters get-credentials` or similar) and run the following commands to install BuildBuddy Enterprise:
+Installing on your Kubernetes cluster is easy -- just authenticate to your cluster (`gcloud container clusters get-credentials` or similar) and run the following commands to install BuildBuddy Enterprise:

 1. `git clone https://github.com/buildbuddy-io/buildbuddy.git`
 1. `cd buildbuddy`